ScooloV/bbpedia/docs/death_zone/new_inducements.md

 A team that includes a Team Mascot gains an extra team re-roll (a suitable model should be placed on your team re- roll tracker).
-However, to use the Team Mascot re-roll you must firrst roll a D6:
+However, to use the Team Mascot re-roll you must first roll a D6:

 * On a roll of 1-4, the Team Mascot proves ineffective and, pelted by food wrappers and worse, retreats to